 If your poor vision keeps you from traveling far from home, you’re not alone.
-According to a study performed at the Johns Hopkins Bloomberg School of Public Health in Baltimore, people who have poor vision due to age-related macular degeneration did not travel as far as people with better vision.
+According to a study performed at the Johns Hopkins Bloomberg School of Public Health in Baltimore, people who have poor eye health due to age-related macular degeneration did not travel as far as people with better vision.

 It’s a known fact that visual impairments make performing daily activities and being mobile much more difficult, so it’s understandable that you may want to stay closer to home if your vision is poor.
 There are many reasons why people decide not to travel as far when they suffer from any form of vision loss, such as being fearful, no longer being able to drive, being embarrassed, not feeling secure away from home, as well as many other reasons.